therightstuff/aws-cdk-js-dev-guide/README.md

 # aws-local-dev

-The AWS tools for local development are good, but extremely limited and don't integrate well.
+The AWS tools for local development are good, but extremely limited and don't integrate well [by design](https://github.com/awslabs/aws-sam-cli/issues/1911) (*WHY NOT?!?!*).
 This is an attempt to create a simple way to define, build, test and deploy AWS projects using both CDK and SAM.

 Inspired by [this excellent tutorial](https://sanderknape.com/2019/05/building-serverless-applications-aws-cdk/), this is a work in progress - please contribute if you can!